miniHive/assignment/README.md

 This repository contains a report on this course, as well as the material made available to the students for implementing *miniHive* milestones.

-For questions on *miniHive*, contact stefanie.scherzinger@oth-regensburg.de.
+For questions on *miniHive*, contact stefanie.scherzinger@uni-passau.de.de.